-We have undertaken five audits in this area at the Health Board, including one in year follow up audit, along with the audits of the national financial systems operated at NWSSP.
+We have undertaken five audits in this area at the Health Board, including one in year follow up audit and one non opinion review.
+In addition to the Health Board work, the audits of the national financial systems operated at NWSSP have been completed.

-The audit of Financial Management & Reporting concluded positively with Reasonable.
+The audit of Financial Management & Reporting concluded positively with Reasonable Assurance.